dfroberg/dailybrief/readme.txt

 * Daily automated brief generated for previous day (if any posts was published that day).
 * Automatic integration with your SteemPress installation.

-== Screenshots ==
+= Screenshots =

-1. Top part of preview screen
+1. Preview 1
-2. Bottom part of the preview screen
+2. Preview 2
-3. Options: Who, What & Where
+3. Options 1
-4. Options: Statistics & Table of contents
+4. Options 2
-5. Options: Header, Footer, Time periods to include in Brief
+5. Options 3

 = Languages =